gspindles/mj-score-eval/README.md

 Basic minimal winning hand that doesn't satisfy any patterns other than having bonus tiles.

-#### 1.2 All Chows : 平和 : 5
+#### 1.2 All Sequences : 平和 : 5
-The hand contains 4 chows; no pungs / kongs.
+The hand contains 4 sequences; no triplets / quartets.

 Example:&ensp;![c1]![c2]![c3]&ensp;![b4]![b5]![b6]&ensp;![b6]![b7]![b8]&ensp;![k3]![k4]![k5]

 #### 1.3 Concealed Hand : 門前清 : 5
 A regular hand which is concealed, without melding any exposed sets before winning.
 Winning on discard is okay.
-Concealed kongs are okay.
+Concealed quartets are okay.

 #### 1.4 Self Drawn : 自摸 : 5